 Striker Christian Hargreaves joined the Tigers in July 1993 for a £50,000 fee.
 He made his debut for City in October 1993, played 18 consecutive games and scored his first goal during November in a rearranged Cup tie against Runcorn.
 So far so good.
 However that Runcorn goal proved to be his only strike for the Tigers across two seasons of senior football, poor returns for a forward.
 The longer the subsequent drought went on, the more Hargreaves tried desperately to reverse it and the worse his form became.
 Hargreaves was used less regularly by Terry Dolan in his second season, which of course reduced Chris’s opportunities to score further, and he left the club in the 1995 close season.

 Hargreaves was born and educated in Cleethorpes, amid the South Humberside barrios, and after a teenage spell with Everton he returned home at 16 and joined Grimsby Town.
 He made his Mariners’ debut in August 1989 at the age of 17 and in four seasons he played a first team support role, making 67 appearances (45 as a sub) and scoring 8 goals.
-He had drifted out of first team contention in 1992/93 season, and was loaned out to Scarborough, prior to his move to Boothferry Park.
+He had drifted out of first team contention in 1992/93 season, and was loaned out to Scarborough,where he made 3 senior appearances, prior to his move to Boothferry Park.

 Hargreaves wrote an entertaining biography called “Where’s Your Caravan?”, a chant he regularly heard from opposition fans on account of his luscious lengthy locks.
 It’s a good read, try it.